ayush013/ngx-quill-upload/README.md

 ## Angular Universal

 - As of now ngx-quill-upload isn't optimized for Server side rendering.
 Consider adding a plaform-browser check on your own if you plan to use SSR.

-## Challenges [WIP]

-- ImageBlot and VideoBlot are not registered implictly in production build of Angular, While I'm searching for a workaround, if anyone has idea about what's wrong feel free to contribute

 ## Future Roadmap